Libya's battle to protect its endangered forests | DW | 20.07.2021

 In the face of these threats, in 2018 civil society organizations began a series of reforestation campaigns in Al-Jabal al-Akhdar.

-The Libyan Wildlife Trust, one of the associations taking part in these campaigns, says that so far they have planted more than 4 million seedlings.
+The Libyan Wildlife Trust, one of the associations taking part in these campaigns, has reported planting more than 4 million seedlings so far.

-Along with the reforestation campaigns, these organizations started holding workshops at schools to raise awareness about cutting trees and teach students how to plant and preserve seedlings, in a bid to engage more people in conservation.
+Along with the reforestation campaigns, these organizations have started holding workshops at schools to raise awareness about cutting trees and teach students how to plant and preserve seedlings, in an effort to engage more people in conservation.

 "The response is usually quite positive, with people donating money or seedlings.
 Inhabitants of the area are quite aware of the importance of Al-Jabal al-Akhdar.
 They just need someone to take the initiative and lead the way," added al-Qaydi.